hkerma/xdma/README.md

 ```
 This will create a "xdma" group for the XDMA channels/devices and add yourself in this group.
 This way, you don't need to run every script accessing the devices as root.
 Maybe another solution could be found ?

++ There is a driver signature issue, someone offered a solution in https://github.com/Xilinx/dma_ip_drivers/issues/39#issuecomment-552683064